MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyDeviceRegistrationPolicy.md

 ## SYNOPSIS
 Read the properties and relationships of a deviceRegistrationPolicy object.
 Represents deviceRegistrationPolicy quota restrictions, additional authentication, and authorization policies to register device identities to your organization.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgPolicyDeviceRegistrationPolicy](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgPolicyDeviceRegistrationPolicy?view=graph-powershell-v1.0)

 ## SYNTAX